55

 I would imagine that some of you are thinking ‘why would anyone even want to go to Bangladesh in the first place or eat so much pad thai?’
 Those are indeed reasonable thoughts, but they are not relevant to the overall purpose here.

 ‘Pad Thai’ and ‘Nights in Bangladesh’ can be whatever you want them to be.
+They can be activities in Europe, hotels in Bangkok or bottles of local wine in Chile.
 I happen to love pad thai and third-world backpacking, so that is what personally motivates me, but there are an infinite number of choices…

 Take a look at these typical expenses of life in the ‘real world’ and what a budget traveler could do with that kind of money while on the road: